Your Search Results

 Take a look through the results below, or use the filters to select the facilities you want.
 You can also sort the listings by the popularity or distance.

-Woodland walk, popular with dog walkers.
+Sprawly hillside park that's popular with local dog walkers.

 The canal path is ideal for dog walking and also forms part of the Trans-Pennine Trail.
 Kids will also enjoy the pirate ship and the maze.

 A glorious dog walk along a towpath with the chance to watch narrowboats climbing the 21 closely placed locks of the 'Stairway to Heaven'.
 And a choice of dog-friendly places for refreshments.

 A really delightful woodland walk for the dog, and then afterwards the nearby dog-friendly pub is welcoming and friendly.

 It's possible to enjoy a short 30 minute dog-walk here, or to spend much longer rambling over the hillside on clearly marked trails.